UHAXM1/Quantum/README.md

 Uses the qBittorrent-net-client library found here https://github.com/fedarovich/qbittorrent-net-client

-Tested with ProtonVPN version 3.2.12 and 3.3.0
+Tested with ProtonVPN versions 3.2.12 and 3.3.0

-Requires.Net 8
+Requires .Net 8

 Simply install and provide connection information to qBittorrent, Quantum will automatically try to find the ProtonVPN log directory

 Quantum will check the logs files once every minute

+!!!IMPORTANT!!!
+You should disable ProtonVPNs autoupdate feature!, when you want to update ProtonVPN close Quantum first then download and run the updated ProtonVPN installer then restart Quantum.

 Detailed setup steps:

 qBittorrent Setup